 The human body is 70% water.
 That’s more than 2/3 of our human body weight.
-H2O: known as one of the most essential elements to health and body function.
+H2O: known as one of the most essential elements of health and body function.

 Proper hydration helps us stay in sensational cognitive shape because it positively impacts our alertness, focus, and short-term memory.
 It also helps improve our mood by reducing symptoms of anxiety and fatigue.
 Not only do our bones, lungs (90% water), brain (95% water), and blood (82% water) need to be hydrated in order to function properly, they also need water to transport nutrients, circulate antibodies from the immune system and carry oxygen to the rest of the body.